 Our team aims to provide the best possible service and will try to help and assist with any queries.
 With a diverse team we have a number of bilingual member of staff, some with BSL basic skills and the majority of staff have undertaken basic courses in Autism awareness and Makaton.

 Extensive parking facilities are located near the entrance to Cadbury World, with a low-level reception counter and low-level exhibits in certain zones.
-There are ramp adaptations throughout and lift access where available (please note there is no wheelchair access to one small part of the landing of the packaging plant - a subtitled video presentation is available).
+There are ramp adaptations throughout and lift access where available.
 There are accessible toilets on each floor and throughout the attraction, and a bean mobile on our Cadabra ride has been adapted for wheelchair use.
 There are two wheelchair spaces in the 4D Chocolate Adventure cinema.
 There is a standard access toilet facility which includes separate larger cubicle room with emergency alarm, support arm and lower level sink.
 There is also a state of the art Changing Places facility which can be accessed using a RADAR key which is available from reception.
 The facility includes rails and support arms, height adjustable sink unit and height adjustable changing bed, automatic toilet, ceiling lift and modesty screen.

 Children’s Play Area